dmtrbch/smx-blockchain-course/docs/S00-intro/L4-keeping-up/index.md

 As we mentioned, the blockchain space moves very fast.
 Courses like this are great way to get you on the ride but you'll need to keep up with the pace.

 Luckily, there are plenty of places to read the latest and greatest happening in the space, particularly Ethereum.
-Here's where we suggest you get started.
+Here's where I suggest you get started.

 _Have suggestions you'd like to see on the list?
 [Edit this page here!](https://github.com/ConsenSys-Academy/Blockchain-Developer-Bootcamp/edit/staging/docs/S00-intro/L6-keeping-up/index.md){target=_blank}_